IgniteUI/igniteui-docfx/en/components/accordion.md

 <div class="divider--half"></div>

 ### Nested Angular Accordions Scenario
-In the following example, we are going to create a complex FAQ section in order to illustrate how you can go about this commont application scenario.
+In the following example, we are going to create a complex FAQ section in order to illustrate how you can go about this common application scenario.
 In the sample nested [IgxAccordionComponent]({environment:angularApiUrl}/classes/igxaccordioncomponent.html) is achieved by adding an [accordion]({environment:angularApiUrl}/classes/igxaccordioncomponent.html) inside the body of an [expansion panel]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).

 ```html
 <igx-accordion #accordion>